From industrial scales to precision lab equipment, we can help you ensure accuracy

 Our experienced technicians service equipment ranging from heavy duty, industrial scales in harsh environments to high precision lab balances in controlled environments.

 Each calibration performed includes a certificate, along with an “as found”, “as left” weight or measurement.
-We offer torque wrench, pressure gauge, micrometer, and caliper calibration.
+We offer torque wrench calibration, pressure gauge calibration, micrometer calibration, and caliper calibration.
 Please see below or contact your local Michelli office for a complete list of our capabilities.

 Need ISO 17025 Calibration?

 Michelli has ISO 17025 accredited metrology labs and experienced calibration technicians.
 Let our team ensure your equipment or tools are up to your standards, as well as the standards required to meet compliance & safety guidelines.

 How often should you have your equipment calibrated?

 The answer depends greatly on how much your profits, costs, labor or quality could be affected by an inaccurate measurement.